Reliable File Replication with FolderClone

 Q. What telephone number can I call to get support?

 Please note that the licensing costs for running FolderClone on your server are different than the standard licensing costs.
-Make sure that you purchase a server license, if this is how you intend on using FolderClone.
+Please make sure that you purchase a server license, if this is how you intend on using FolderClone.

 Q. Must FolderClone be installed on the machine that is the "source" for the replication?